Skip to content

 Answer: Carpenter.
 When Mario first appeared in Donkey Kong in 1981, he was a carpenter, not a plumber.
 He became a plumber in Mario Bros. in 1983.

-58. What is the name of Mario actually named after?
+58. Who is Mario actually named after?
 (Medium)

 Answer: Mario Segale, the landlord of Nintendo of America’s Seattle warehouse.
 When Nintendo couldn’t pay rent on time, Segale let it slide.
 The designers named their character after him.